 Luke has taught at the University of Philadelphia, New Jersey Institute of Technology and Columbia University in New York.
-He has been a contributor to studio discussions at the Architectural Association and the Bartlett School of Architecture UCL where he currently teaches Diploma thesis.
-He has contributed regularly to the Lighting Design course at KTH in Stockholm and has lectured in the UK, Germany, the Netherlands, Sweden, and the USA.
+He has been a contributor to studio discussions at the Architectural Association and the Bartlett School of Architecture UCL, where he has taught diploma thesis for over a decade.
+He has contributed regularly to the Lighting Design course at KTH in Stockholm and has lectured in the UK, Germany, the Netherlands, Sweden, the UAE and the USA.

 Luke is married with two children and lives in London.